How to Shave Your Head in 2025: Step-by-Step

 Shaving Your Head: Step by Step

-When I first got my Freebird FlexSeries Classic, I was so excited to try it that I didn't bother with a pre-shave routine.
-I didn't read a how to shave your head guide.
+When I first got my Freebird FlexSeries, I was so excited to try it that I didn't think about prep.
 I just went straight at it.
 I thought my old dry shaving routine with my hair clippers would work, but I was wrong.

-The FlexSeries was my first rotary shaver and gave me a closer shave than my hair clipper.
-I discovered I had sensitive areas in my neck.
-This was the first time I got a razor rash; it was my fault for not doing a pre-shave routine.
+The FlexSeries cuts way closer than clippers.
+That's when I found out that I had sensitive areas in my neck.
+This was the first time I got a razor burn, and it was 100% my fault for skipping a pre-shave routine.

 Step 1: Trim Your Hair

-Trim your long hair with an electric hair trimmer or clipper and keep your hair as short as possible for a more effortless shave.
+Grab your trimmer and buzz your long hair first.
+Keeping your hair as short as possible makes for a smoother shave.

 Next, we apply pre-shave oil, shaving cream, or gel to our heads and create a layer of protection.
 Spread it evenly across your head and cover all areas.
-I learned from my first experience with razor burn, and I told myself I wouldn't want that to happen again.
+After my first experience with razor burn, pre-shave prep has been a part of my shaving routine.

-I use coconut oil and lather with coconut soap before I shave, and I haven't had razor burn since.
+I use virgin coconut oil mixed with castor oil and lather with coconut soap before I shave, and I haven't had razor burn since.

 Freebird has a shaving gel designed for bald heads that you can try out, or better yet; you can try their shave care kit instead.